-• Storage Files
+Files

-The disk store creates one file per cache called "cache name.data".
+The disk store creates a data file for each cache on startup called "cache\name.data", and, if the DiskStore is configured to be persistent, an index file called "cache name.index" on flushing of the DiskStore either explicitly using Cache.flush or on CacheManager shutdown.

-If the DiskStore is configured to be persistent, a "cache name.index" file is also created.
+Storage Location

 Files are created in the directory specified by the diskStore configuration element.
-The default configuration is "java.io.tmpdir", which causes files to be created in the system's temporary directory.
+The diskStore configuration for the ehcache-failsafe.xml and bundled sample configuration file ehcache.xml is "java.io.tmpdir", which causes files to be created in the system's temporary directory.